mappite/aGotino/README.md

 A simple telescope Goto solution based on Arduino Nano (or Uno) that supports:

 - aGotino commands - an Android phone can do the job via an [USB OTG cable](https://www.amazon.com/s?k=usb+otg+cable) and a [Serial App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=it)
-- basic Meade LX200 protocol (INDI)
+- basic Meade LX200 protocol

 Goal is to provide a simple&cheap, but high precision, solution for *augmented starhopping*: you point the scope to something you can find easily and get help to reach a remote, low magnitude object.